loadingwyn/validator-runner/README.md

 > ⚠️⚠️⚠️
 >
-> Note: All sync validators will be turn into promises internally.
+> Note: All sync validators will be transformed to promises internally.

 ## Apis